AIM Altitude Limited UK Tax Strategy

 Our approach to tax planning

 In structuring our commercial activities we comply with the letter of the tax laws of the countries that we operate in with a view to maximising sustainable returns to shareholders.
 Any tax planning will have commercial and economic substance.
-We seek to maximise the benefits available from tax credits and other incentives offered by governments (such as R&D credits, intellectual property incentives) and we will not use artificial or contrived structures that seek to exploit shortcomings in tax legislation.
+We seek to maximise the benefits available from tax credits and other incentives offered by governments (eg R&D credits, intellectual property incentives) and we will not use artificial or contrived structures that seek to exploit shortcomings in tax legislation.

 Dealings with tax authorities